 All conditions present prior to the administration of the first dose of study drug (Day 1) should be documented as medical history.
-After the first dose, documentation of AEs shall continue until 30 days (+/- 3 days) following administration of the final dose of study medication, regardless of the relationship of the AE to study drug.
-Information to be collected includes type of event, date of onset, date of resolution, investigator-specified assessment of severity and relationship to study drug, seriousness, as well as any action taken.
+After the first dose, documentation of AEs shall continue until the last study follow-up visit, regardless of the relationship of the AE to study drug.
+Information to be collected includes type of event, date of onset, date of resolution, investigatorspecified assessment of severity and relationship to study drug, seriousness, as well as any action taken.